 Mens’ shirts sell for $7, ladies’ stylish woollens for $14.
 And you can sit and watch the world go by over an espresso for just $1.12.

 Renting costs in Tuscany

-If you yearn to spend more than vacation time in Tuscany, 430-square-foot furnished studios in Pistoia start at $650 per month.
-One-bedroom apartments are mostly around $700.
+If you yearn to spend more than vacation time in Tuscany, one-bedroom apartments in Pistoia are mostly around $900.

 But here’s the thing about Italy.
 The cost of living in its main cities—particularly Rome and Milan—are considerably more expensive than in provincial cities, towns and villages.
 Much of this is down to high rents—which are matched by high real estate prices.
 The same applies to well-known places such as Florence that draw the tourist crowds.

 For example, for a 645-square-foot apartment in Milan, you’ll be hard-pressed to find anything for less than $1,120 per month.
 And that will be unfurnished.
 But look to Latina, a town south of Rome with beaches on the doorstep, and you could rent a furnished apartment of the same size for $700 monthly.

 Want more living space?
 On Italy’s Adriatic coast, Pescara is a seaside city in the Abruzzo region.
 Here you’ll find furnished 752 square foot apartments for $770 monthly.

 Go into Italy’s deep south and monthly rents for large apartments get cheaper still.
 A monthly rent of $700 nets a 120-square-foot furnished apartment in the modern quarter of Matera, a small city in the Basilicata region.